markomarkovic/simple-php-git-deploy/README.md

 * If the Git repo you wish to deploy is private, the system user running PHP also needs to have a valid ssh key in order to access the remote repository.

 ## Basic Idea
- Deployer is called by your GitHub or Bitbucket repo when said repo is updated.
+ Deployer is initialized by your GitHub or Bitbucket repo whenever said repo is updated.
 It then...
- 1. Clones the repo into a tmp directory on your server
+ 1. Clones the newly updated repo into a temporary directory on your server
- 1. Uses rsync to move new or changed files to the deploy location
+ 1. Uses rsync to move new or changed files from the temporary directory to the deploy location
  1. Cleans up after itself